 – the Advanced Orbiting Systems Virtual Channel Data Unit (reference [3]);

-the Proximity-1 transfer frame (reference [4]).
+the Proximity-1 transfer frame (reference [4]);

-The CCSDS Recommended Standards on Data Link Layer protocols (references [1], [2], [3] and [4]) provide a mechanism for establishing an association (either temporary or permanent) between space-based application process(es) and corresponding ground-based application process(es).
+The CCSDS Recommended Standards on Data Link Layer protocols (references [1], [2], [3], [4] provide a mechanism for establishing an association (either temporary or permanent) between space-based application process(es) and corresponding ground-based application process(es).

 The data streams transmitted between space and ground processes contain identifiers that specify the relevant association.
 These identifiers are managed parameters (i.e., the specific association implied by a given identifier must have been previously established).
 The utilization of the SCID field on a global scale necessitates its concatenation with the VN of the data structure in which it is used; the concatenation of VN and SCID is the Global SCID or GSCID.